jad-tab/jad-tab.github.io/_posts/2020-01-03-Histograms.md

 At this point, one can argue: "But !
 I already know a rule of thumb to make this choice like the Sturge's rule which suggests to take a number of bins close to $$log_2(50) + 1$$ !
 What's the point of this article!".
 You're right !
 If you're in a rush, go ahead.
 But experimenting with histograms can be fun.

-Sturge's rule is a bit too general and depends only on the sample size and not on the particular distribution of the $$n$$-sample.
-The point of the method described here is to attempt to define a reasonable $$D$$ using information from the data.
+Sturge's rule is a bit too general and it does not seem to depend on the particular distribution of the $$n$$-sample.
+The point of the method described here is to attempt to define a reasonable $$D$$ using information extracted from the data.

 Let me now describe briefly the methodology I have followed and the attempted examples.
 Let's dive in !